RequestNetwork/requestNetwork-v1-archive/packages/requestNetwork.js/README.md

 # Request JS Library Documentation

-:warning:  **Due to the new infura authentication process, the default configuration is local.
+:warning:  **Due to the new infura authentication process, the default configuration for the Ethereum connection is now local instead of Mainnet.
 To use Request v1 on Rinkeby or Mainnet, you must use a custom web3 provider.
-The infura token used previously (`aeae830838614da186df7984467a2d2d`) will be deprecated soon.
+The infura token used previously (`aeae830838614da186df7984467a2d2d`) will be disabled soon.
 Please visit [infura.io] to get your own infura token.** :warning:

 ## Introduction